genaiPT/makePersonalDrive/readme.md

 `sudo ufw enable`

 ### Install Node
 We are going to use nvm to install node, nvm is kind of a future proof installation of node.
-Run:

 Run:
 `curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash`